 Maybe it was the walking they did yesterday, or the dancing that followed.
 Maybe it was because she’d jumped off a building into uneasy waters.
-All she knew was she ached all over.
-That was one pressing concern, but she had two others.
-One, she couldn’t actually remember the night before.
-Two, she didn’t know where she was.
+All she knew was that she ached all over.
+That was one pressing concern, but she had two others as well.
+First, she couldn’t actually remember much of the night before.
+Second, she didn’t know where she was.

 She was lying on the ground, enveloped in a warm quilt.
 Waiting and listening, she tried to rely on the sounds around her for clues.
 Something had woken her, and it would make itself known soon enough.
 Birds sang outside.
 Nearby, Kieran snored.
-Neither of those were it.
+Neither of those were what woke her.
 Beyond a closed door, she heard the shuffle of quiet feet and the rustle of feathers.

 She rolled onto her back and opened her eyes.
 The ceiling above her was high, higher than she could reach even if she jumped.
 Higher than she could reach if she stood on Kieran’s shoulders and then jumped, and that gave her a clue: Home.
 Oanai.
 This was one of the massive houses they’d passed on their way in.

 She was sprawled at the foot of a bed wide enough for, say, someone with a large wingspan to sleep comfortably, but not quite long enough for an oanai.
 When she sat up, she saw Kieran and Íde’s sleeping forms curled up in it.